 Computer software is increasingly sold on a renewable annual contract.
 As this gives rights to use the software for a limited period – usually twelve months – it is a revenue expenditure and deductible against business income, so long as it is wholly and exclusively for the business.
 If you occasionally use the software privately, it may be possible to apportion the costs for an identifiable part that is wholly for business.

-But what happens if the rights to the use of the software isn’t for a limited period?
+But what happens if the rights to the use of the software aren’t for a limited period?
 Say for example in-house creation of a bespoke booking system.
 This is likely to be a capital expense.
-For unincorporated businesses this is treated as plant for the purposes of a capital allowance claim.
+For unincorporated businesses, this is treated like a plant for a capital allowance claim.

 For companies, computer software is likely to be an intangible asset, falling within the intangible asset regime.
 Capital allowances would not be available here, but expenditure would normally be written off for tax purposes following the accounting treatment.